 - Herd behavior toward popular teams inflates favorite odds.

-- Neglect of peripheral stats like bullpen splits.
+- Ignored peripheral stats like bullpen splits.

 - Venue effects overlooked by casual bettors.

-- Run Line (+1.5) – Miami covers frequently in close losses.
+- Run line (+1.5) — Miami covers frequently in close losses.

-- Parlay with Other Underdog Trends – e.g., Pirates ATS streak or Reds underdog ROI.
+- Parlay with other underdog trends — e.g., Pirates ATS streak or Reds underdog ROI.